 Hours Work

 Title Class Lab Exp.
 Credits

 I. General Education Courses: 0 Hours

 II.
 Major Courses: 16 Hours

-A. Core: 13 Hours
+A. Core: 16 Hours

 ACC 120 Prin of Financial Accounting 3 2 0 4

+BUS 110 Introduction to Business 3 0 0 3

-BUS 115 Business Law 3 0 0 3
+BUS 115 Business Law I 3 0 0 3

 BUS 137 Principles of Management 3 0 0 3

-MKT 120 Intro to Marketing 3 0 0 3
+MKT 120 Principles of Marketing 3 0 0 3

-B. Other Major Courses: 3 Hours

-BUS 110 Intro to Business 3 0 0 3

 Total Credits 16

-This cortificate has been identified as a pathway for high cal hool stude ata portiai noting in the

-This certificate has been identified as a pathway for high school students participating in the Career and College Promise initiative.
+\This certificate has been identified as a pathway for high school students participating in the Career and College Promise initiative.

-BUSINESS ADMINISTRATION MARKETING AND RETAILING CONCENTRATION A2512F
+BUSINESS ADMINISTRATION MARKETING A25120A

-Marketing and Retailing is a concentration under the curriculum title of Business Administration.
+Marketing is a concentration under the curriculum title of Business Administration.
 This curriculum is designed to provide students with fundamental skills in marketing and retailing.